 To receive your Graduate Certificate in WGSS, contact the WGSS program coordinator to request a clearance form after all coursework has been completed.
 Complete the form and bring it, along with your Northeastern transcript, to the WGSS office in 263 Holmes for signature and approval prior to the deadlines noted on the form.

-For MPH students, the Certificate in Women’s, Gender, and Sexuality Studies consists of a minimum of four graduate courses: a choice of one of two required courses and three elective courses.
+For MPH students, the Certificate in Women’s, Gender, and Sexuality Studies consists of a minimum of five graduate courses: a choice of one of two required courses in WGSS, two core courses in PHTH, and two elective courses.

 In recent years, the bedrock feminist innovation that separated gender from sex has come under scrutiny.Theorizing Gender and Sexuality challenges and expands our understanding of the relationship between biological sex, gendered identities, and sexual “preferences,” practices, and life ways.
 This deeply interdisciplinary course engages students with complex debates around sex, gender, sexuality, and the body that push beyond binary models reliant on a simple “nature/culture” distinction.
 Focus is placed on the dynamic and variable aspects of sexuality, sex, and gender, within and across cultures, representational forms, and historical periods, analyzing the circumstances in which they undergo significant challenge or transformation.
 Particular paradigmatic “case studies” will be utilized in an attempt to push hard at the boundaries of both sex and gender and to invite dialogue around contesting conceptualizations of “the body,” “sex,” and “gender,” particularly as they circulate in specific discourses of feminism and queer theory as well as poststructuralism, ethnic studies, critical race theory, and cultural studies.